 DNS over HTTPS (DoH) is a next-generation communication protocol on track on becoming a major Internet standard (RFC 8484).
-By adding strong encryption and authentication to the good old DNS protocol, DoH tries to eliminate some of the biggest problems DNS had from the beginning: censorship, surveillance, and man-in-the-middle attacks.
+By adding strong encryption and authentication, DoH tries to eliminate some of the biggest problems DNS had from the beginning: censorship, surveillance, and man-in-the-middle attacks.

 FDNS was designed to run as a local DoH proxy on a Linux desktop, or as a server for a small network.
 Lean and mean, it protects the computers against some of the most common cyber threats, all while improving the privacy and the system performance.